Westhampnett: Civil parish

-The civil parish includes the hamlets of Maudlin (on the Roman road Stane Street, now the A285) and Waterbeech to the northeast, and Westerton and Woodcote to the north.
+The civil parish includes the hamlets of Maudlin (on the Roman road Stane Street, now the A285) and Waterbeach to the northeast, and Westerton and Woodcote to the north.
 Maudlin derives its name from the former small hospital of St Mary Magdalen.
 To the north the parish extends just to Goodwood Racecourse high on the South Downs, including Goodwood House and most of Goodwood Airfield and motor racing circuit.
 The parish has a land area of 888.52 ha.
 In the 2001 census 460 people lived in 161 households, of whom 234 were economically active.

 Church

-The parish church of St Peter, a Grade II* listed building, was a Saxon construction dating from before the Norman Conquest, and incorporates Roman bricks in the structure.
-The church is mentioned in the Domesday Book.
-It was enlarged in the 13th century and added to in later centuries, the Roman brick chancel arch being replaced.
+The parish church of St Peter, a Grade II* listed building, was a Saxon construction dating from before the Norman Conquest of 1066, and incorporates Roman bricks in the structure.
+The church is mentioned in the Domesday Book of 1086.
+It was enlarged in the 13th century and added to in later centuries, the Roman-brick chancel arch being replaced.
 The church has three bells: one undated, the others dated 1581 and 1632.
 The churchyard contains an unusually large number of elaborate headstones, including plain and Celtic crosses, indicating a wealthy congregation in past centuries.